Sin: Islam

-Sin is an important concept in Islamic ethics.
+Sin (khiṭʾ) is an important concept in Islamic ethics.
 Muslims see sin as anything that goes against the commands of God (Allah), a breach of the laws and norms laid down by religion.
-Islam teaches that sin is an act and not a state of being.
-It is believed that God weighs an individual's good deeds against his or her sins on the Day of Judgement and punishes those individuals whose evil deeds outweigh their good deeds.
-These individuals are thought to be sentenced to an afterlife in the fires of jahannam (Hell).

 Islamic terms for sin include dhanb and khaṭīʾa, which are synonymous and refer to intentional sins; khiṭʾ, which means simply a sin; and ithm, which is used for grave sins.